-For the three months ended March 31, 2022, other income (expense) consists exclusively of interest income.
-For the three months ended March 31, 2021, the primary component was interest expense of \$142 thousand related to a term loan facility with Pacific Western Bank, Inc. (the "Credit Facility") which we extinguished in the fourth quarter of 2021 (see our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for further information on the Credit Facility).
+For the three months ended June 30, 2022, other income (expense) consists of interest income of \$424 thousand and gain on disposal of assets of \$69 thousand.
+The increase in interest income was due to the investment in marketable securities and the increase in interest rates.
+For the three months ended June 30, 2021, the primary component was interest expense of \$111 thousand related to a term loan facility with Pacific Western Bank, Inc. (the "Credit Facility") which we extinguished in the fourth quarter of 2021.
+See our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for further information on the Credit Facility).